evdanil/cn-tool/README.md

 See the License for the specific language governing permissions and limitations under the License.

-# cn-tool.py
+# cn-tool

-Utility allowing to receive information from Infoblox API
+`cn-tool` is a modular network utility that queries Infoblox and performs common network checks.
+It is built around a plugin system that allows new features to be added without modifying the core.

-## Features modular design with plugin system:
+## Features

-- Performs IP/Subnet/DNS/Site information lookups using Infoblox API
+- IP/Subnet/DNS/Site lookups using the Infoblox API
-- Integrates with Active Directory
-- Performs bulk ping operations
+- Bulk ping, resolve and traceroute operations
-- Performs bulk FQDN/IP lookups using system resolver
-- Performs configuration checks across configuration storage (`/opt/data/configs/`) for obsolete configuration when device being removed (cleanups on BGP borders/prefixes/ACLs)
+- Configuration repository searches for cleanup and validation tasks
-- Obtains device information (serial number, IOS version and image, license data) in parallel
+- Device information collection (serial number, IOS version and image, license data) in parallel
-- Saves all requested information for later information processing(by default `report.xlsx` in current directory)
-- Supports email as delivery method for report
-- Keeps log of requests/responses(by default `cn.log` in current directory)
-- Supports several levels of logging
-- Supports ini-style configfile to set logging level/filenames/api endpoint/autosaving(default filename `.cn`)
+- Disk based cache for faster repeated lookups
+- Active Directory enrichment for subnet information
+- SD-WAN YAML repository search and Trace Site Mapper plugins
+- Saves results to `report.xlsx` and can email the report on exit or on demand
-- Supports several color themes
+- Configurable logging, color themes and `.cn` configuration file

-# How to use
+## Installation and usage

 1. git clone https://github.com/cn-tool
 2. cd cn-tool
 3. Install required python packages (json, rich, pandas, argparse) using command: